-A torque converter is a device performs a function similar to that of a gearbox, that is, to increase the torque while reducing the speed.
-But whereas gearbox provides only a small number of fix ratio, the torque converter provides a continuous variation of ratio from the lowest to the highest.
+A torque converter is a device that performs a function similar to that of a gearbox, that is, to increase the torque while reducing the speed.
+But whereas gearbox provides only a small number of fixed ratio, the torque converter provides a continuous variation of ratio from the lowest to the highest.

 A torque converter is designed to obtain a mechanical advantage or gear ratio by hydraulic means in the same manner as gears do by mechanical means.
 It provides a maximum gear ratio starting from rest and gradually decreases that ratio as the vehicle gains speed.

-Construction of Torque Converter.
+Construction of Torque Converter

-The construction of torque converter is similar to that of a fluid coupling, the only difference is that it has an additional stationary member called the reaction member.
+The construction of torque converter is similar to that of fluid coupling, the only difference is that it has an additional stationary member called the reaction member.
 Thus, a torque converter consists of three principle member, instead of two, these are:

 - Driving member or impeller or pump, which is connected to the engine.